magarenzo/Stack-Palindrome/README.md

 # stack-palindrome
-Tells you if a string is a palindrome, ignoring spaces, capitalization and special characters
+Uses a stack to tell you if a string is a palindrome, ignoring spaces, capitalization and special characters

 ---